tidymodels/recipes/tests/testthat/_snaps/harmonic.md

     Condition
       Error in `step_harmonic()`:
       Caused by error in `prep()`:
-      ! `cycle_size` must be length 1 or the same  length as the input columns
+      ! `cycle_sizes` must be length 1 or the same length as the input columns.

 # harmonic starting_val length